 6. Formatting is actually important (who knew?)

 This might sound superfluous, but it’s not.

 SEO aside, it jars the reader when styles aren’t implemented properly.
 Be easy on the eyes.
-Use headings neatly and consistently, don’t be jazzy and mix them up unnecessarily, and don’t use bold and italics excessively.
+Use headings neatly and consistently.
+Don’t be jazzy and mix them up unnecessarily, and don’t use bold and italics excessively.
 Styles and formatting are as much about making an article easy to read as making it look interesting.
-Keep your style guide to hand when writing, and if you don’t have one, write one – for inspiration, see what the broadsheets are doing.
+Keep your style guide to hand when writing, and if you don’t have one, write one.
+If you aren’t sure where to start, for inspiration see what the broadsheets are doing.

 7. Link building